teamulster2/report/report/04_implementation/00_implementation.md

 # Implementation

-The implementation took place on the client side in Dart and Flutter and on the server side with golang.
+Both, server and client, were implemented using relatively new programming languages.
+On the client side Dart / Flutter came in handy and on the server side Golang was a very good fit.
 In the following, the reasons for the selection of the programming languages ​​and frameworks as well as special features in the code are discussed.